bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `ONERR` label

-Defaults: no default
+Defaults: none

 Prerequisites: Macro only (MAC)

 Description:
-Specifies a statement label to which a macro will jump in the event of an error condition or control-z.
+`ONERR` specifies a statement label to jump to in the event of an error condition or control-z.
+If no label is provided RNMR will not prompt for it and any previous error label set using `ONERR` will be unset.
 ## OPNARV
 Open archive